Tan-group/rsRNASP/README.md

 ./rsRNASP XXX.pdb  energy.txt

-# An example showed the example dir
+# # # An example showed the example dir

  ./rsRNASP 1a9nR.pdb  energy.txt

  Output:

  1a9nR.pdb     -3055.902390 kBT

-Note: the subfolder "data/" and compiled "rsRNASP" should be in the same folder.
+Note: the subfolder "data/" and compiled file "rsRNASP" should be in the same folder.

 ```

 Please feel free to contact us if you have any question!